rexwhitten/wing-commander/readme.md

 - Redis Container (Distirbuted cache and Pub/Sub)
 - SQL Server 2017 Container

-Makes use of build.ps1 scripts that are located in each git repository of the manifest.
+Makes use of install.ps1 scripts that are located in each git repository of the manifest.

-## Setup your development machine

-Run  .\env\install.ps1

-## Setup a local cluster
-Run .\setup.ps1
+## Scripts

+### Parameters

+- by default a script with no parameters will assess the local environment, remove any current environment, and create a new one.

+- *-remove* - will simply remove and now recreate.

+## Powershell Scripts

+- [ps\functions.ps1](ps\functions.ps1) - Utiliy/Capability functions used through out the scripts.

+### Global Scripts

+- [.\install.ps1](.\install.ps1) - will execute all sub-system install.ps1's.

+### Sub-system folders
+- [sys\install.ps1](sys\install.ps1) - Setups/Updates/Removes System dependencies,runtimes, and frameworks on the machine the script is executed on.

+- [container\install.ps1](container\install.ps1) - Setups/Updates/Removes Hyper-V, Docker, and Windows Container Features on the machine the script is executed on.

+- [cluster\install.ps1](cluster\install.ps1) - Setups/updates/removes  A Service Fabric Cluster on the machine the script is executed on.

+## Activities

-## Deploy a specific branch to your cluster
+### Deploy a specific branch to your cluster

+### Setup an Environment